OffByOneStudios/massive-dangerzone/examples/README.md

 Tools
 ------------------
 Madz is designed to be part of the development toolchain, as such there are various tools that can be created for use with madz.
-The `tools` folder contains examples using python's built in GUI library.
+The `tools` folder contains examples using pyQt4 (which we hope to abstract away eventually).

 Tests
 ------------------